mccright/rand-notes/Climate-Resources.md

 -------------
 ### Random Action

+#### Use Only What You Need
+Avoiding energy (*or other*) consumption is the best practice.
+It can go far beyond turning down your thermastat or using less hot water...
+* Andrea Stanley wrote an [interesting essay about light, light pollution, and light tresspassing](https://www.nytimes.com/2022/07/15/realestate/light-pollution-effects.html) where she argued that we use too much light without thinking enough about our intended goals.
+She concludes that this results in a broad range of negative impacts -- which include material amounts of wasted energy (*citing a 2022 U.S. DoE report on "[Solid-State Lighting R&D Opportunities](https://www.energy.gov/sites/default/files/2022-02/2022-ssl-rd-opportunities.pdf)"*).

 #### Treat Big Oil and Big Ag Like Big Tobacco
 * Fossil fuel, big ag and their enablers knew years ago that their businesses damaged earth and drove climate change.
 But they invested heavily in climate denial, disinformation, and deception campaigns against climate action for decades to protect their profits and influence.
 Their tactics included counterfeit science, harassment of scientists, manufactured uncertainty with no scientific basis, and influence campaigns aimed at political decision makers and career civil servants.
 They left communities to pay the price.
 Union of Concerned Scientists [https://www.ucsusa.org/climate/disinformation](https://www.ucsusa.org/climate/disinformation) and The Center for Climate Integrity [https://climateintegrity.org/](https://climateintegrity.org/)